-Regulations: Examination Regulations;
+accordance with Article 7.12 of the Act;

-one credit denotes a study load of 28 hours;

-q. working day: Monday to Friday with the exception of recognised national public holidays and the collective closure days;

-r. study guide: the digital guide to the programme containing specific information pertaining to the various subjects (www.studiegids.nl);

-s. institute: Delft University of Technology;

-t. electronic learning an electronic system designed for the exchange of teaching information environment: e.g. Brightspace;

-u. student registry system: an electronic system designed for the registration of study progress v. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practical exercises;
+- one credit denotes a study load of 28 hours; working day: Monday to Friday with the exception of recognised national public holidays and the collective closure days; - q. study guide: the digital guide to the programme containing specific information pertaining to the various subjects (www.studiegids.nl); r. institute: Delft University of Technology; - s. electronic learning environment: e.g. Brightspace; - t. student registry system: an electronic system designed for the registration of study progress (Osiris); - u. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practical exercises; - v. recommendation continuation of studies first year of enrolment: the recommendation on the continuation of studies, as specified in article 7.8b, section 1 of the Act, that every student is issued no later than at the end of the first year of enrolment; - w. negative binding recommendation on continuation of studies: the rejection linked to the recommendation on the continuation of studies at the end of the first year of enrolment as specified in Article 7.8b section 3, first sentence of the Act; - x. academic year: y. bridging programme: w. bridging programme:</li - examination. - 2.
+The other concepts in these regulations are used in the sense in which they appear in the Act.

-(Osiris):

-w. recommendation continuation of studies first year of enrolment: the recommendation on the continuation of studies, as specified in article 7.8b, section 1 of the Act, that every student is issued no later than at the end of the first year of enrolment:

-x. negative binding recommendation on continuation of studies: the rejection linked to the recommendation on the continuation of studies at the end of the first year of enrolment as specified in Article 7.8b section 3, first sentence of the Act;

-y. academic year: the period from 1 September till 31 August of the following calendar year;

-z. bridging programme: a deficiency programme aimed at moving up to a Master's degree programme, while enrolled in a Bachelor's degree programme, but without obtaining a Bachelor's degree (as stipulated in Article 7.30e or 7.57i of the aa. programme duration: the duration starting from the enrolment of the student till the last examination.

-Act);

-2. The other concepts in these regulations are used in the sense in which they appear in the Act.